lenis2000/homepage/_posts/blog/2017-12-12-tex-distributions.md

 and redirecting this link will switch the version.

 Bingo, a new paper is submitted to the arXiv! (will be in the next post when it appears online)

+##### Update (after trying to update the paper to version 2)

+Well, not so fast.
+After reinstalling TeXLive, the biblatex is not of a correct version.
+So, I've downloaded the package of a required version, and am trying to make it work.